 FSR

 AMD’s alternative to DLSS is called FSR or FidelityFX Super Resolution.
-This feature is also relatively new, so game support is pretty rare.
+This feature is also relatively new, so game support is fairly unusual.

-At launch, FSR offered support for seven different games, including Anno 1800, Evil Genius 2, Terminator Resistance, Godfall, Kingshunt, The Riftbreaker, and 22 Racing Series.
+At launch, FSR offered support for seven diverse games, including Anno 1800, Evil Genius 2, Terminator Resistance, Godfall, Kingshunt, The Riftbreaker, and 22 Racing Series.

-These aren’t precisely the most notable titles, but any support is welcome.
+These aren’t exactly the most important titles, but any support is welcome.

-Here are some games expected to launch with FSR or that will receive an update soon: DOTA 2, Far Cry 6, Resident Evil VII: Village, Vampire the Masquerade – Bloodhunt, and several more.
+Here are some games expected to launch with FSR or that will receive an update soon: DOTA 2, Far Cry 6, Resident Evil VII: Village, Vampire the Masquerade – Bloodhunt, and innumerable more.

 AMD also announced several studios that it has partnered with to implement FSR.
 These include Electronic Arts, Valve, Gearbox, Rebellion, Frostbite, Unity, and Warner Bros.

-The reason why so many studios are embracing this new upscaling solution is likely because the implementation process is incredibly simple.
+The reason why so many studios are embracing this new upscaling solution is likely because the implementation process is remarkably simple.
 At the very least, it is easier than implementing DLSS.

 However, there’s one more thing to consider: FSR is not exclusive to AMD GPUs.
 In fact, it’s possible to use FSR with an RTX 3070, while using DLSS on an RX 6700 XT is impossible.